 These can be found in the Session 1 and Session 3 tabs.

-Don’t worry, we have uploaded edited versions of the live sessions for you to view at your convenience, along with the slide presentations.
-They can be found below with the individual session tabs.
+Don’t worry!
+We will upload edited versions of the live sessions for you to view at your convenience.

 About our speakers